baileylantrip/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis
 ## Project Overview
-I have been tasked with helping the data analytics team at AutosRUs' to review the production data for the company's lastest prototype, the MechaCar.
-With this analyis, we can give insight that may aid manufacturing efforts as well as sales amougnst competitors.
+I have been tasked with helping the data analytics team at AutosRUs' to review the production data for the company's lastest prototype, MechaCar.
+With this analysis, we can give insight that may aid manufacturing efforts as well as sales amongst competitors.
 For this project, we will complete the following:

 - Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers

 ## Linear Regression to Predict MPG
 ### Questions to Address: